Printable Page

 In Search Of Reliable Indicators

 Exercise physiologists have made a serious attempt to help athletes monitor their training and recovery and avoid the overtrained state.
-Physiologists who are interested in recovery have noted that athletes who perform very well after tapering tend to show the following traits toward the ends of their recovery periods: improved muscular strength and power, fewer sleep disturbances, reduced stress and fatigue, lower rates of perceived exertion during exercise, lower heart beats during activity, and brighter overall mood.
+Physiologists who are interested in recovery have noted that athletes who perform well after tapering tend to show the following traits toward the ends of their recovery periods: improved muscular strength and power, fewer sleep disturbances, reduced stress and fatigue, lower rates of perceived exertion during exercise, lower heart beats during activity and brighter overall mood.

-In the light of these encouraging findings, scientists have gone on to explore whether these variables could be used as reliable indicators of effective recovery.
+In light of these encouraging findings, scientists have gone on to explore whether these variables could be used as reliable indicators of effective recovery.

-They found that simple measures of wellbeing were reasonably good at predicting competitive performance improvement, accounting for 72% of the variation in improvement in race times compared with previous bests1.
+They found that simple measures of well-being were reasonably good at predicting competitive performance improvement, accounting for 72% of the variation in improvement in race times compared with previous bests1.

 Australian Study